Idea–expression distinction: Legal origins and status

 Philosophically, there is disagreement about the distinction between thought and language.

 In the past it was often thought that the two could not be separated, and so a paraphrase could never exactly reproduce a thought expressed in different words.

 At the opposite extreme is the view that concepts and language are completely independent, so there is always a range of ways in which a concept can be expressed.

 In the United States, the doctrine originated from the 1879 Supreme Court case of Baker v.
 Selden.
 The Supreme Court held in Selden that, while exclusive rights to the "useful arts" (in this case bookkeeping) described in a book might be available by patent, only the description itself was protectable by copyright.
 In later cases, the Supreme Court has stated that "unlike a patent, a copyright gives no exclusive right to the art disclosed; protection is given only to the expression of the idea—not the idea itself," and that "copyright's idea/expression dichotomy 'strike[s] a definitional balance between the First Amendment and the Copyright Act by permitting free communication of facts while still protecting an author's expression.'"

 In the English decision of Donoghue v.
-Allied Newspapers Limited (1938) Ch 106, the court illustrated the concept by stating that "the person who has clothed the idea in form, whether by means of a picture, a play or a book" owns the copyright.
+Allied Newspapers Ltd. (1938) Ch 106, the court illustrated the concept by stating that "the person who has clothed the idea in form, whether by means of a picture, a play or a book" owns the copyright.
 In the Australian decision of Victoria Park Racing and Recreation Grounds Co.
 Ltd v.
 Taylor (1937) 58 CLR 479 at 498, Latham CJ used the analogy of reporting a person's fall from a bus: the first person to do so could not use the law of copyright to stop other people from announcing this fact.

 Today, Article 1.2 of the European Union Software Directive expressly excludes from copyright ideas and principles that underlie any element of a computer program, including those that underlie its interfaces.
 As stated by the European Court of Justice in SAS Institute Inc. v World Programming Ltd., "to accept that the functionality of a computer program can be protected by copyright would amount to making it possible to monopolize ideas, to the detriment of technological progress and industrial development."